 Baked White Fish with Onions, Peppers, Olives, and Feta

-I‘ve been making this low-carb Baked White Fish with Onions, Peppers, Olives, and Feta for years and love these flavors.
-Use Oven Dinners to find more recipes like this one.
+I’ve been making this Baked White Fish with Onions, Peppers, Olives, and Feta for years and I absolutely love these flavors.
+And this is a perfect main dish for a low-carb meal!

 Baked White Fish with Onions, Peppers, Olives, and Feta is a recipe I came up with in the very earliest days of my blog, and it’s a favorite quick dinner that I’ve been making it for years.
 You can make this with any type of mild white fish, and using a topping with finely chopped red onion, red bell pepper, green olives, and Feta adds a lot of flavor to the mild-flavored fish.